Our guest, developer tool creator Pantheon, talks about how to automate deployments. WordPress using GitLab CI/CD.

 Assumptions

-I will use Git command lineand you can work in GUI, if you want to.
+I will use and you can work in , if you want to.

 We create a project

-To start, we create GitLab project (we will return to this later).
+To start, we create (we will return to this later).

 If your hands are itching to change something, for example, remove and add plugins, be patient.
 The site is not yet connected to GitLab, and we want all code changes to go through GitLab.

-Once WordPress is installed, go back to the Pantheon dashboard and change the development mode to Git.
+When will we install it?
+WordPress, return to the Pantheon website dashboard and change the development mode to Git.

 Initial commit on GitLab

-Now you need to transfer the initial WordPress code from the Pantheon site to GitLab.
-To do this, we clone the code from the Git repository of the Pantheon site locally, and then send it to the GitLab repository.
+Now you need to transfer the initial code WordPress From the Pantheon website to GitLab.
+To do this, we clone the code from the Pantheon website's Git repository locally and then push it to the GitLab repository.

 To do this, we clone the Pantheon site locally by copying the command from the Clone with Git field on the site dashboard.

-If you need help, read the documentation getting started with Git for Pantheon.
+If you need help, read the documentation .

 Now let's change git remote originto point to GitLab instead of Pantheon.
-It can be done ΠΊΠΎΠΌΠ°Π½Π΄ΠΎΠΉ git remote.
+It can be done .

 Let's go to the GitLab project and copy the repository URL from the Clone dropdown on the project details page.
 Let's select the Clone with SSH option, because we have already configured the SSH key.

-Finally, we launch git push origin master --forceto push the WordPress code from the Pantheon site to GitLab.
+Finally, we launch git push origin master --forceto send the code WordPress from the Pantheon site on GitLab.

 Set up credentials and variables